-The Board of Directors duly met Nine (9) times during the year under review.
-Thedetails of which are given in the Corporate Governance Report.
-The intervening gap betweenthe Meetings was within the period prescribed under the Companies Act 2013.
+The Board of Directors duly met Seven (7) times in the year.
+The details of which aregiven in the Corporate Governance Report.
+The intervening gap between the Meetings waswithin the period prescribed under the Companies Act 2013.

-NOMINATION AND REMUNERATION COMMITTEE AND COMPANYS POLICY ON DIRECTORSAPPOINTMENT AND REMUNERATION
+NOMINATION & REMUNERATION COMMITTEE AND COMPANYS POLICY ON DIRECTORSAPPOINTMENT AND REMUNERATION

-The Non-executive Directors have no pecuniary relationship or transaction with theCompany.
-Further the Company makes no payments to the Non-executive Directors other thansitting fees which is in accordance with the provisions of the Companies Act 2013 and theRules made thereunder.
+The Non-executive Directors have no pecuniary relationship or transactions with theCompany.
+Further the Company makes no payments to the Non-executive Directors other thansitting fees which is in accordance with the provisions of the Companies Act 2013 and theRules made there under.

 RISK MANAGEMENT POLICY

 Your Directors have formed a Risk Management Committee chaired by Mr. Prakash Nimbalkar(DIN: 00109947).
 A Risk Management Policy is also in place.
 The Management has put inplace adequate and effective system and resources for the purposes of risk management.

 At present your company has not identified any element of risk which may threaten theexistence of your company except the general and business risks as given under the paraThreats and Risks and Concern in Management Discussion and Analysis Report which formspart of this Annual Report.